isocpp/CppCoreGuidelines/CONTRIBUTING.md

 ### Update dictionary

-Code samples in the guidlines are run through a spelling checker.
+Code samples in the guidelines are run through a spelling checker.
 Be sure to add new class and variable names to ```scripts/hunspell/isocpp.dic```.

 ### Miscellaneous